humana-fragilitas/museum-alert-desktop/README.md

 ## Prerequisites

 ### System Requirements
-- **Node.js**: Version 22.12.0 or higher, or 24.0.0 or higher
+- **Node.js**: version 22.12.0 or higher, or 24.0.0 or higher;
-- **TypeScript**: Version 5.8.0 to 5.8.x
+- **TypeScript**: version 5.8.0 to 5.8.x;
-- **Operating System**: Windows, macOS, or Linux
+- **Operating System**: Windows, macOS, or Linux.

 ### Project Dependencies
 This desktop application requires the following components to be deployed and configured before use:

 1. **[Museum Alert API](https://github.com/humana-fragilitas/museum-alert-api)** - AWS CDK infrastructure project that provides:
-   - AWS API Gateway endpoints
+   - AWS API Gateway endpoints;
-   - Amazon Cognito authentication services
+   - Amazon Cognito authentication services;
-   - AWS IoT Core configuration
+   - AWS IoT Core configuration;
-   - Required environment configuration files
+   - required environment configuration files.

-2. **[Museum Alert Sensor (MAS)](https://github.com/humana-fragilitas/museum-alert-sketch)** - Hardware device with firmware for:
+2. **[Museum Alert Sensor (MAS)](https://github.com/humana-fragilitas/museum-alert-sketch)** - Hardware device with firmware that must be built and flashed to the Arduino Nano ESP32 before using this desktop application.
+The sensor most notably provides:
-   - ESP32-based sensor functionality
-   - WiFi and Bluetooth connectivity
-   - Museum alerting capabilities
+   - configurable ultrasonic distance barrier (4cm to 4 meters) with WiFi connectivity and alert notifications via MQTT;
+   - configurable BLE Eddystone-URL beacon suitable for proximity notifications.

-**Important**: Deploy these dependencies in the specified order before setting up this desktop application.
+**Important**: the desktop application is specifically designed to configure, provision on AWS IoT Core, and test the Museum Alert Sensor.
+Therefore, the sensor firmware must be built and deployed to the hardware device before this desktop application can be used effectively.
+Deploy these dependencies in the specified order before setting up this desktop application.

 ⚠️ **Please read the [disclaimer](#disclaimer) before using this project.**